 This is true of storage as well.
 With the amount of data that is generated daily in our personal lives and at the office, obtaining more storage seems the simple and easy fix.
-When your solution to the increasing the amount of data is to buy more storage, there is a tendency to simply put everything in one storage solution, without thought on how to retrieve it when needed, and the speed with which it needs to be retrieved.
+When your solution to increasing the amount of data is to buy more storage, there is a tendency to simply put everything in one storage solution, without thinking about how to retrieve it when needed, and the speed with which it needs to be retrieved.

 However, many of the problems above could be prevented by thinking a little more about the storage itself, rather than expanding the amount of storage allocated.
 By determining what type of data you are storing, you can select the type of storage that best suits your needs.
 There are many factors to consider, certainly more than can be covered in this short blog.
 But at a high level, we will attempt to give you some points to consider.

 What type of data are you trying to store?
 Is it user data that needs to be retrieved instantly by an app?
 Files that must be stored for compliance reasons that seldom get accessed?
 Or something in between?
 Understanding the type of data and the level of accessibility and performance you need is crucial to finding the right balance of performance and cost.